 The share price increases follow a rather convoluted path in the share repurchase process.
 Even if the Hostile takeovers, are eventually made, these involve management to make certain offers that are friendly for the shareholders.
-Usually, these offers are made so that the shareholders reject the takeover bid.
+Usually, these offers are made so that the shareholders reject the hostile takeover bid.

 Most of the times these offers include special dividends, share repurchase and spin-offs.
 All of these measures drive up the price of the stock in the near-term and longer-term.
 Let us try to understand each of these offers in details.
 Special dividends are one-time payouts to shareholders.
 These boost the sentiment of the stockholders and make the stock appear more attractive mainly in the scenarios when interest rates are at a low.
 Share buy-back creates an increased demand for the stocks and reduce its supply.
 Spinoffs are strategic decisions to divest non-core business units to show higher valuations and provide a more focused vision and business for shareholders.

 While most of the companies put up a tough fight against hostile takeovers, it is not exactly clear why they do so.
 Many experts and analysts are of the opinion that since the acquirers pay the shareholders a premium over the share price, it is always beneficial for the target company.
 Another side of the story is that the bidders take up huge debts to arrange for funds in order to pay the premium amount to the target company shareholders.
 This, in turn, drops the share value of the acquiring company.